callionica/media/file-system.md

 A **media item** is an audio or video file.
 An audio or video file is recognized by its file exension.

 A **satellite item** is a text, image, subtitle, or other file whose name is prefixed by the name of a media item followed by a period.
+(The period can serve double duty as the separator between the file name and the file extension).

 A **tag list** is a period-separated list of tags that can appear as a suffix to the file name of a satellite item.